kuprel/min-dalle/README.md

 This is a minimal implementation of Boris Dayma's [DALL·E Mini](https://github.com/borisdayma/dalle-mini) in PyTorch.
 It has been stripped to the bare essentials necessary for doing inference.
 The only third party dependencies are numpy, requests, pillow and torch.

+To generate a 3x3 grid of DALL·E Mega images it takes
-It currently take **35 seconds** to generate a 3x3 grid with DALL·E Mega on a standard GPU runtime in Colab.
+- **35 seconds** with the standard GPU runtime in Colab
+- **15 seconds** with an A100 on replicate

 The flax model and code for converting it to torch can be found [here](https://github.com/kuprel/min-dalle-flax).